Do you know how most people buy sofas?

 Now it’s time to measure the taped area properly.
-It’s unlikely the standard bedroom furniture measurements will fit with your taped area, but you can at least know the ballpark you’re revolving in.
+It’s unlikely the standard bedroom furniture proportions will fit with your taped area, but you can at least know the ballpark you’re revolving in.

 If your sofa will sit in front of a window, check that the sofa’s height is smaller than the sill’s height for easy opening and closing.

 Summary: Measure the enclosure you’ve taped, but take into account other pieces of living room furniture and windows.